[I enjoyed doing the first Behind the Sequence post and thought other yoga teachers might as well, so I'm turning it into an occasional series.]

 What style of yoga do you practice and teach?

 I am strongly influenced by the Iyengar method of yoga.
 If you are a student of any other style of yoga and were to take my class, you would probably say it was Iyengar, but over the years my style has become heavily influenced by other disciplines such as the Alexander Technique and Body Mind Centering.
 Someone coming from a traditional Iyengar background might find the themes and sequencing in one of my classes to be a little off the beaten path.

 Where and to what level students did you teach this class?

-It was to a mixed level group of students, beginners up to intermediates, at Yogasana Center in Brooklyn, New York.
+This was a Level 2/3 class taught at Yogasana Center for Yoga in Brooklyn, New York.

 What were the primary themes of this class?